OpenNebula/website/content/software/installation_process/_index.md

 <!--# Package Installation References -->

 These sections provide details on installing an OpenNebula cloud, beginning with the OpenNebula Front-end and including services and hypervisors.
-The complete references for configuring OpenNebula services, templates and hypervisor nodes may be found in [Operation References]({{% relref "../../../product/operation_references/" %}}).
+The complete references for configuring OpenNebula services, templates, and hypervisor nodes may be found in [Operation References]({{% relref "../../../product/operation_references/" %}}).